 There are many different terms used to describe various alloys sold as silver.
 Some of them contain no silver at all, so it’s prudent to understand these terms when investing in antiques or collectibles.
-Also, keep in mind that for an item to be deemed sterling, 92.5 percent of the metal content in the alloy must be pure silver.
-This is why many sterling silver items are marked .925.

 Common Silver Alloys and Their Markings

-- European Silver or 800: Sometimes referenced as Continental Silver, this is another non-sterling type of silver alloy.
-Marks can include 800, 825, 830, or 850 indicating 80, 82.5, 83, and 85 percent silver content respectively.
+- European silver (800): Sometimes referenced as continental silver, this is another non-sterling type of silver alloy.
+Marks can include 800, 825, 830, or 850, indicating 80, 82.5, 83, and 85% silver content, respectively.

 - Silverplate: The silver content in silverplated wares is minimal.
-A silverplate marking, sometimes incorporated into a manufacturer’s mark, indicates that the item was made by electroplating base metal with a relatively thin coating of silver.
+A silverplate marking, sometimes incorporated into a manufacturer’s mark, indicates that the item was made by electroplating a base metal with a relatively thin coating of silver.
 When items are marked Quadruple Plate, this indicates four layers of silver were applied to the item over the base metal.
 These are higher in quality and less likely to wear down to the base metal with polishing over time.
-Since silverplate does tarnish like true silver it requires cleaning from time to time to keep its shine.
+Since silverplate does tarnish like true silver, it requires cleaning from time to time to keep its shine.

 Other Silver-Colored Wares